+Figure 7.
+The imagery from Blender, rendered using a pinhole camera model, is postprocessed to introduce lens and camera effects.
+The magnitude of the postprocessing effects are set high in this example to clearly demonstrate the effect of each.
+The full size image (left) and a close up image (right) are both shown in order to depict both the large and small scale effects.

 Table 4.
 The initial imagery from Blender was rendered using a pinhole camera model.
 The output imagery was then postprocessed to add nonlinear lens distortion, salt and pepper noise, Gaussian blur, Gaussian Noise, and vignetting.
 The parameters listed here were applied for this example experiment.